Zeioth/compiler.nvim/README.md

 Please, respect the syntax of the config file, as we intentionally do not parse errors in order to keep the compiler code simple.

 ## Make (Advanced)
 Some times you already have a Makefile that builds the project.
 This option will look for a Makefile in the working directory and execute it with `make Makefile`.
-If your Makefile is not in the working directory, you can create a simbolic link to it (and add it to .gitignore).
+If your Makefile is not in the working directory, you can create a symbolic link to it (and add it to .gitignore).

 ## FAQ